agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

 6. Transfer to a 60 mL sterile syringe and filter through 0.22 micron cellulose acetate membrane filter.

-7. Transfer supernatant into new ultracentrifuge tubes and replace back in swing buckets.
+6. Transfer supernatant into new ultracentrifuge tubes and replace back in swing buckets.
 Be sure to lightly re-grease threads of buckets.
     1. Optional: Keep an aliquot of supernatant for purification analysis if desired.

 6. Balance tubes with cold PBS as in step 3.

-7. Spin in ultracentrifuge 120,000xg (31,000 RPM with SW 41 Ti) for 70 minutes at 4 degrees C.
+7. Spin in ultracentrifuge 118,000*g (31,000 RPM with SW 41 Ti) for 7 hours at 4 degrees C.
+    1. Requires a *delayed* start in the Ultracentrifuge, timed to complete the spin in the morning when processing can be immediately continued.
+The holding temperature should be set at 4 degrees C.
+	2. The spun pellet cannot sit in the ultracentrifuge for long prior to continuing with processing.
+    3.  *Pellet* after this step contains exosomes.

+7.	_Alternative:_ If not able to complete processing in the AM which is required by the overnight spin, then spin in ultracentrifuge 118,000*g (31,000 RPM with SW 41 Ti) for 2 hours at 4 degrees C.
-    1. This is saved as Program 5 on the Optima L-70k Ultracentrifuge
+    1. This is saved as Program 2 on the Optima L-70k Ultracentrifuge
     2.  *Pellet* after this step contains exosomes
 <!-- 8.
 Use a serological pipet to remove the supernatant from the -->
 <!--     samples.
 Use a pipetman to remove as much supernatant from the -->
 <!--     pellet as possible without disturbing it. -->